phil-opp/talk-konstanz-may-2018/content/index.md

 In C:

 - First step is to build a **cross compiler**
-    - A `gcc` that compiles for your target system
+    - A `gcc` that compiles for a bare-metal target system
     - Lots of build dependencies
 - On Windows, you have to use **cygwin**
     - Required for using the GNU build tools <span class="grey">(e.g. `make`)</span>